 I think it’s about looking out for those sorts of things.
 Sometimes it could go the other way, some people might overcompensate.
 They are quite quiet then all of a sudden they are more chatty or if you are speaking to them they are talking quickly where they used to be calm and collected because they are nervous or anxious for instance.
 The key is understanding who people are and then looking out for changes.

-One of the other things you can do as a company is, look at sickness or absence records.
 If you’ve had someone who has been working with you for a decent period of time and their sickness record has always been good and over space of over 2,3,6 months that sickness record declines but you’ve not seen any behaviour or characteristic change in them that might also be another reason that something might not be quite right and something going on.
 It always worth keeping that in mind and monitoring that if you think there might be an issue.”

 “If you have spotted someone who maybe has had a change in their personality and you approached them and they then start to communicate with you…basically you are there to listen and not to judge.
 And that’s so important.
 Let them know that everything will be okay, particularly in a work environment and you’re somebody’s line manager.
 The business, yourself will support them through this and they are doing the right thing.

-It’s things like an alteration in working hours help or if the persons got too much work for a period of time, can you reduce that level of work down?
+Its things like will an alteration in working hours help or if the persons got too much work for a period of time, can you reduce that level of work down?
 It might be something simple that the person hasn’t been trained or needs extra training on how to do something.
 Its really about understanding what that person is saying to you…so then when you look to give them support, you are giving that person what they need.
 Which ultimately is going to alleviate what the issues are.

-The person’s poor mental health might not be related to work and might be something in their personal life that is having an impact on work.
 At that stage, you might decide to encourage appropriate professional help.
 Have they been to speak to the doctor or GP, have they ever considered counselling?